codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/arrays-and-references-counting-characters.md

 If we find a count that is neither 0 or 2, we know the word is not a doubloon and we can return immediately.
 If we make it all the way through the `for` loop, we know that all counts are 0 or 2, which means the word is a doubloon.

-Pulling together the code fragments, and adding some comments and test cases, here's the entire program:
+Pulling together the code fragments, and adding some comments and test cases, see the complete example java code in the left pane.
+To compile and run the code, press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch07/Doubloon.java java -cp code/ch07/ Doubloon )